isomerpages/moe-northspringpri/_our-programmes/Applied Learning Programme (ALP).md

 <u>Using recyclables to apply Science concepts / ideas to promote sustainability</u><br>
 In Science, North Springers learn the deeper details of why the environment needs to be preserved.
 The EPIC thinking model also helps them in the application of their Science knowledge to create innovative objects which suits their purpose.

 3R posters and toys to promote the cause.
-In the spirit of upcycling, North Springers use recyclables to build models to show their understanding of Science taught in the classrooms.
+In the spirit of upcycling, North Springers use recyclables to build models to show their understanding of Science taught in the classrooms.&nbsp;

 P4 students also have a hydroponics system in their class.
 A pilot project to allow students to use their hands to actively promote sustainability by growing their own vegetables right in their classrooms.
 The vegetables are harvested and brought home to cook delicious dishes.
 A similar project is conducted in the P3 class where P3 students each have a mushroom growing kit.